rapidsai/rapidsmpf/docs/source/background/channels.md

 # Channels

-Channels are asynchronous messaging queue used to move messages between {term}`Node`s in the rapidsmpf streaming network.
+Channels are asynchronous messaging queue used to move messages between {term}`Actor`s in the rapidsmpf streaming network.

 ```{image} ../_static/animation-legend.png
 :width: 320px